pburkholder/cheffian-examples/cookbooks/jsondemo/README.md

 \*: I'm using 'duty' here since 'role' is an overloaded term, and this example has nothing to do with Chef `roles`

-EXAMPLE: This cookbook is a
+EXAMPLE: This cookbook demonstrates storing the data in libraries/data.json, and accessed with a helper function.
+This results in a clean interface to the data, readable recipes, and a single point of change for these data.